 Primary Areas of Settlement in the GTA (Social Atlas):

-Halton Hills, Vaughan, King, East Gwillimbury, Caledon, Milton, and City of Toronto.
+Halton Hills, Vaughan, King, East Gwillimbury, Caledon, Milton, and the City of Toronto.

 Mexico achieved independence from Spain in 1821.
 Today, Mexico enjoys a higher standard of living than most countries.
 Life expectancy is 76 years, and extreme poverty is on the decline.
 Although there are free trade agreements and certain industries are performing well, the Mexican economy still needs to modernize.
 Catholics make up the vast majority of the population.
 Mexico was dominated by the Catholic Church for several hundred years, but many religious restrictions ended in 1992 when constitutional changes were made to give fairer treatment to religious minorities.
 Today, Mexico is a secular state with religious freedom, but Catholicism still has much influence over the culture.
 For example, Holy Week, which commemorates the week leading up to the death and resurrection of Jesus, is a very important religious holiday.